sitespeedio/sitespeed.io/docs/examples/index.md

 ## PageXray

 PageXray will convert your HAR file to a new JSON format.
-If your HAR file is from WebPageTest or Browsertime it will pickup some extra info.
+If your HAR file is from Browsertime it will pickup some extra info.

 Run it locally in NodeJS or in the browser: